MFTabriz/slabcc/manual.rst

 .. math::
 	 \epsilon(k) \nabla^2 V(r)+\frac{\partial}{\partial k} \epsilon(k)\frac{\partial}{\partial k}V(r) = -\rho(r)

-* If the ``optimize`` parameter is set, a non-linear optimization routine will minimize the difference of our calculated V(r) for the model charge and the V resulted from the VASP calculation by changing the position of the model Gaussian charge, its width, and the position of the slab interfaces.
+* A non-linear optimization routine minimizes the difference of our calculated V(r) for the model charge and the V resulted from the VASP calculation by changing the position of the model Gaussian charge, its width, and the position of the slab interfaces.

 * The E\ :sub:`periodic` is calculated as: